maricn/logback-slack-appender/README.md

-This is a simple [Logback](http://logback.qos.ch/) appender which pushes logs to Slack channel.
+This is a simple [Logback](http://logback.qos.ch/) appender which pushes logs to [Slack](https://slack.com/) channel.

 # How to setup

-Add dependency to com.github.maricn:logback-hipchat-appender:1.0.0 in your pom.xml.
+Add dependency to com.github.maricn:logback-slack-appender:1.0.0 in your pom.xml.

 Add SlackAppender configuration to logback.xml file